top of page

 Why NOURISH matters

 Food systems in Myanmar are under increasing pressure from climate extremes, rising food prices, fragmented market linkages, and weak storage and transport infrastructure.
-These systemic constraints are contributing to persistent micronutrient deficiencies and deepening socio-economic vulnerability among households.
+These systemic constraints are contributing to persistent nutrition deficiencies and deepening socio-economic vulnerability among households.

-In this context, agricultural innovation is essential for resilience and adaptation.
+In this context, agricultural innovation has become essential for resilience and adaptation.
 However, in fragile environments such as Myanmar, innovation is constrained not only by resource limitations, but by weakened trust and coordination across market actors.
 This breakdown in trust disrupts market participation, slows the diffusion of innovation, and creates invisible barriers to long-term food system transformation.

 Photo: NOURISH Myanmar Project Launching at Food Systems Forum 2025